smehrabi/mySetup/README.md

     }
 ```

-Please not that #5d43d0 is a color option.
+Please note that #5d43d0 is a color option.
 You can replace that with your own color choice.

+##Title Bar